Whatever the weather, wherever the destination, you’ll find me wearing a pair of jeans.

 Naturally, then, I love the idea of jeans that can withstand the elements, which is exactly what the denim legends at Wrangler have come up with for their new winter collection.
 I was intrigued when the team got in touch, and when I discovered that the ‘Born Ready’ denim range was also part of a campaign to inspire people to find everyday adventures close to home, I was hooked.

 There’s an entire Born Ready Adventures website dedicated to local travel, filled with interactive maps curated by British adventurer Alastair Humphreys.
 Although he’s cycled around the world, walked across India, and rowed the Atlantic, it was for his encouragement of local travel – ‘microadventures’ – that earned him the title of National Geographic Adventurer of the Year.
-(His book on Microadventures has been on my to-read list since March.)
+(His book on Microadventures has been on my to-read list for a while.)

 On the Wrangler site, local travellers in the UK can pick and choose from set adventures outside London, Manchester and Edinburgh, or create their own using Alastair’s video tips as inspiration.
 If I was in Scotland, I would have definitely enjoyed the bike ride from Edinburgh to Musselburgh, and I’ve already tackled the climb to the top of Arthur’s Seat, where you’re rewarded with a beautiful view of the Scottish capital below.